accounts-js/accounts/website/docs/transports/graphql.md

 });
 ```

-The last step is to add to your `ApolloServer`the accounts context - it will extract the authentication token from the HTTP request, so AccountsServer will automatically validate it:
+The last step is to add to your `ApolloServer`, the accounts context.
+It will extract the authentication token from the HTTP request, so that AccountsServer will automatically validate it:

 ```js
 const server = new ApolloServer({